Foy D. Kohler: Ambassador to the Soviet Union

 Following a tour as Director of Voice of America, in September 1962 President John F. Kennedy named Kohler Ambassador to the Soviet Union.
 He and his wife moved to Spaso House, the U.S. Ambassador’s residence in Moscow, and began a complete remodeling of the mansion.

 In just a few weeks the Cuban Missile Crisis began and Kohler found himself engaged in defusing a serious international crisis.
 The Americans had found that the Soviets were placing nuclear missiles in Cuba.
-Soviet Premier Khrushchev was not well acquainted with Kohler, and what little Khrushchev did know about him he disliked.
+Soviet Premier Nikita Khrushchev was not well acquainted with Kohler, and what little Khrushchev did know about him he disliked.
 As a result, there was little that Kohler could have done to influence Khrushchev one way or another.
 Even so, Kohler proved useful by efficiently transmitting important messages between the White House and the Kremlin.
-After two weeks of tension over the risk of escalation, Nikita Khrushchev agreed to remove the missiles.
+After two weeks of tension over the risk of escalation, Khrushchev agreed to remove the missiles.

 The experience convinced both sides of the need for better communications.
 On June 20, 1963, the two countries agreed to set up a continuous connection over a secure transatlantic cable, as a "hot line" for use in times of emergency.

 On August 5, 1963, the Limited Test Ban Treaty, which banned nuclear testing in the atmosphere, under water, or outer space, was signed in Moscow.
 This was to be the first in a series of arms control agreements between the superpowers.

 On March 6, 1967, Kohler received word that Svetlana Alliluyeva, the daughter of former Soviet leader Joseph Stalin had decided to defect to the U.S. in New Delhi.
 He had the responsibility to inform the Soviets via their Ambassador to the U.S., Anatoly Dobrynin.

 Kohler retired from the foreign service in 1967 with the personal rank of Career Ambassador.